emineozsahin/terraform_002/README.md

 5. [Terraform Azure VM](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_machine)

 ```
-# fix the indentation if there are any
+# fix the indentation if there are any mistakes
 terraform fmt

 # Initiate the working directory